vlad-lavrynovych/python-web-scraping/README.md

 # python-web-scraping
-Demo for web scraping with python
+Demo for web scraping with python and selenium, and writing data into csv with pandas

 # scrap_github.py - scraping data from public github repos of any user with selenium